Make the most of the winter season in Scarborough–Rouge Park

 Despite the colder weather, I hope you’ve had a chance to enjoy some time outside.
 Before we know it, spring will be upon us.
-With Valentine’s Day on February 14 and Family Day on February 20 this month, I wish you time well-spent with loved ones.
+With Family Day this month, it’s a great opportunity to try a new winter activity with family or friends.

 Black History Month

 In 1979, Toronto became the first municipality in Canada to proclaim February as Black History Month through the efforts of many individuals and organizations such as the Ontario Black History Society.
 In 1995, Toronto-area MP Jean Augustine introduced a motion that was passed unanimously by the House of Commons to recognize Black History Month across Canada.

 This month in Toronto, we recognize the past and present contributions that Black Torontonians make to the culture, well-being and prosperity of our city, while affirming our commitment to equal rights, opportunity and freedom from discrimination here and across Canada.

 The City of Toronto, Toronto Museums and Toronto Public Library are offering programming to celebrate Black History Month.
 Visit toronto.ca, toronto.ca/museums and torontopubliclibrary.ca for more information.

 If you’d like to get in touch or sign up for my e-news, please email me at email@example.com or call 416-338-3771.